Professor of Modern Cultural History

-2) Education in Britain.
+2) Education in Postwar Britain.
 My work for the Royal Historical Society has involved me in a wide range of contemporary debates about the place of history in modern British society, and I am also now engaged in historical research to provide some deep context for these debates for a series of Royal Historical Society lectures, 'Educating the Nation', in 2013-16, and for a planned book, tentatively titled 'The Crisis of the Meritocracy: Britain's Transition to Mass Education since the Second World War'.

 In 2006-11 I directed with colleagues in English, Classics and History of Science a Leverhulme Trust-funded project, 'Past vs. Present: Abandoning the Past in an Age of Progress', which explored the various ways in which the Victorians situated themselves in the flow of history.
 Although the project has now formally ended, our team of five directors, eight research fellows, and three doctoral students remains connected and is in the process of producing singly and jointly written books reporting on the results of the project.
 My own writing in this field is focusing on questions of 'development' and 'progress' (and particularly attitudes to the 'creative destruction' involved in environmental change), and on the acquisition and organization of knowledge of the world's peoples and cultures (connecting here to my interest in the later development of area studies).

-I am open to proposals from potential research students at M.Phil. or Ph.D. level on topics in modern British cultural, intellectual and social history, and in the history of the social sciences.
-Current Ph.D. students are working on the supply of materials to Victorian artists; the rise of sub-cultures of collecting in the late Victorian period; concepts of time and space in the early 20th century; photojournalism and the visualization of social democracy; George IV as collector; cultural reactions to urbanization in the late 19th century; histories of everyday life in mid-20th century Britain; British attitudes to Japanese civilization in the late 19th and early 20th centuries; and ideas of the 'primitive' in British thought and culture before the Second World War.
+I am open to proposals from potential research students at M.Phil. or Ph.D. level on topics in modern British cultural, intellectual and social history, and in the history of the humanities and social sciences.
+Current Ph.D. students are working on the supply of materials to Victorian artists; photojournalism and the visualization of social democracy; George IV as collector; cultural reactions to urbanization in the late 19th century; British attitudes to Japanese civilization in the late 19th and early 20th centuries; ideas of the 'primitive' in British thought and culture before the Second World War; the collection of Renaissance decorative arts in the 19th century; the Elmhirsts of Dartington; the status and career of the author 1870-1914; heritage preservation at the local level in the 19th century; and early transnational histories of anthropology.